 What am I committing to as part of the fellowship?

-- To be a full-time paid team member and employee of Mission Driven Finance for the duration of the fellowship, living and working in the San Diego, CA region.
+- To be a full-time paid team member and employee of Mission Driven Finance for the duration of the fellowship

 How would I spend my time as a fellow?

 We anticipate fellows spending roughly 25% of their time (over weighted to the beginning of the year) in formal learning, reflection, and writing; 50% in learning-by-doing the entire investment life cycle as part of our borrower services team; and 25% in deeper focus projects with 1-2 team members.
-As this is a pilot program—and you, brave soul, are applying for the inaugural cohort!—this breakdown of time will change.
+As we are continuously learning, this breakdown of time will change.
 All fellows will have a balance of time with internal Mission Driven Finance efforts, supporting potential borrowers moving through our underwriting and investment process, and interacting with external community partners.